Tales of Phantasia: Narikiri Dungeon: Storyline

 As Dios predicted, the enemy country defeats Palace Gudra.
 After receiving his final order from the dying general, Dios runs to Meltia's lab.
 Meltia is wounded and dies shortly after he arrives.
 Dios goes to the computer and discovers that the magitechnology weapon is still functional.
 In compliance with the general's last order, he fires it at the enemy.
 The firing immediately kills 150,000 people and dooms the rest of the planet by devastating the mana supply.
 Norn appears to Dios and says that she is the guardian of the dying Kharlan Tree.
 She decides to resurrect Dios and Meltia as babies and send them to another planet so that she can judge whether or not they are inherently evil.
 If it turns out they are evil, she'll kill them.

 Elsewhere, Dhaos, who had previously been relieved that the war ended without his country using force, now realizes that the Kharlan Tree is dying.
 He decides to travel to another planet in search of a mana seed of another Kharlan Tree.
 Later he finds Yggdrasill, the tree on Tales of Phantasia world, but realizes that magitechnology is depleting this planet's mana as well.
-He's shocked to experience an inner voice telling him to kill the offenders and acknowledges that as his hidden voice of evil.
+He is shocked to experience an inner voice telling him to kill the offenders and acknowledges that as his hidden voice of evil.

 Back in the present, Mel and Dio are able to continue through the cave in which they met their alternate selves.
 They see scenes of the Tales of Phantasia heroes suffering with their problems while their alternate selves comment.
 Chester is reminiscing about his dead sister Ami, and Meltia wonders whether he runs an orphanage for others' sake or for his own sake.
 Claus is worried about becoming too much like his own father, whom he hated for being too involved in research to spend time with family, and Milard comforts him.
 Dios notes the similarities between love and hate, but asks who those without parents are supposed to emulate.
 Arche, who has a long life span, misses all her human friends, especially Chester, and Dios says that separation is too painful, so one might as well never become attached to someone anyway.
 Suzu is shown being forced to kill her parents, and Meltia says no one understands the darkness in Suzu's heart, perhaps not even Suzu herself.
 Cress is giving his support (and love) to Mint, who is recovering from illness, and Dios criticizes her because she is needed by many people and doesn't understand what it means to be unloved.